 Support for you when facing redundancy

-If you’ve been made redundant within the last 3 months, ReAct could fund up to £1,500 towards training to help you get back to work.
+If you have been made redundant or unemployed in the past 12 months or you are under current notice of redundancy, or you are between 18 and 24 years old and not in education, employment or training, ReAct+ could fund up to £1500 towards training to help you get back to work.
 You might also get help with travel and childcare costs when you are doing a course.

-If you’re offered a job after having been made redundant in the last 3 months, your new employer could get funding for taking you on.
-The Recruitment and Training element of ReAct could give your employer:
+If you’re offered a job after having been made redundant or unemployed in the last 12 months, your new employer could get funding for taking you on.
+The Recruitment and Training element of ReAct+ could give your employer:

-- Up to £1000 towards the cost of training
+- Up to £1,000 towards the cost of job-related training

 How much they will get depends on the circumstances.